moonbitlang/moonbit-course/course7/course_en.md

 }
 ```

-We typically use the unit type `Unit` to represent the return value of functions or commands with side effects.
-It has only one value: `()`.
+Here's a simple example: we define a function `init` that prints a greeting message and then calculates the value of `x`.
+The `println` command is executed first, and then the result of the expression `1 + 1` is used as the value of `x`.
+This function has a side effect (printing), but it also returns a value (the value of `x`), which is why we use the `Unit` type to indicate that the primary purpose of this function is not to return a value.

 ## Variables and Aliases

-In MoonBit, we can define temporary variables using `let mut`.
-The assignment operation itself is a command.
-Struct fields are immutable by default, but we can use `mut` to identify mutable fields, which are treated as references.
+In MoonBit, we can create temporary variables using `let mut`.
+The `mut` keyword tells MoonBit that the variable can change.
+This is important because it affects how we think about the data.
+For example, if we have a struct (a collection of values) called `Ref`, we can create a mutable reference to an integer inside it.
+We can then change the value of that integer, and any other references to the same `Ref` struct will see the updated value.
+This is because they are aliases, or different names for the same data.

 ```moonbit
 struct Ref[T] { mut val : T }